FRC2539/pybot/README.md

  6. Enjoy your completely set-up development environment

 > Note: If direnv is not available for your system and you don't want to compile it yourself, you can run `source .envrc` to setup your environment.
 However, you must remember to do this every time you want to use the project, whereas direnv will automatically do this whenever you are inside the repository.

-**<a name="windows"></a>The Windows &reg; way**

-Complete instructions will be made available once we have a Windows machine to test against.
-The short version is clone the repository and install the modules in requirements.txt.

 Using the program
 --